VasileCodreanu/fraktl/api-request/README.md

 ### 1. Shorten a Long URL

-Use the `shorten-long-url.http` file to send a request that converts a long URL into a shortened one.
+Use the `create-short-url.http` file to send a request that converts a long URL into a shortened one.

-- Open the file: `shorten-long-url.http`
+- Open the file: `create-short-url.http`
 - Send the request to generate a short URL.
-- You’ll receive a response with a shortened version of the URL.
+- You’ll receive a response with a 'shortUrl' version of the 'originalUrl'.

 ---

 ### 2. Expand a Short URL

-Use the `expand-short-url.http` file to retrieve the original long URL from a short one.
+Use the `get-url-details-by-short-code.http` file to retrieve the original long URL from a short url.

-- Open the file: `expand-short-url.http`
+- Open the file: `get-url-details-by-short-code.http`
-- Modify the request by supplying the short URL as a parameter.
+- Modify the request by supplying the 'shortUrl' as a parameter.
 - Send the request to receive the corresponding long URL.

 ---